 Earthquake Damage - No standard insurance policy includes earthquake coverage.
 While earthquakes can potentially happen in all 50 states, earthquake coverage becomes far more critical for homeowners in high-risk areas.
 It's not just California, either.
 For instance, Oklahoma was experiencing substantial amounts of earthquake activity during 2015, due to either the increase of fracking or hydraulic fracturing.

-Home Daycare - A standard home insurance policy doesn't cover home daycare, so you'll need to ask your insurance company if they can include daycare coverage.
-An obvious risk of daycare would be a child slips and has an accident.
+Home Daycare - standard home insurance policy doesn't cover home daycare, so you'll need to ask your insurance company if they can include daycare coverage.
+The apparent risk of daycare would be a child slips and has an accident.
 Additionally, daycare coverage can protect property used for daycare: such as fire destroying the daycare equipment.

-Personal Umbrella - A personal umbrella is a type of insurance policy that includes additional liability coverage.
+Personal Umbrella - a type of insurance policy that includes additional liability coverage.
 Personal umbrella insurance helps protect your net worth from massive or potentially catastrophic liability claims or judgments.

-Identity theft - Identity theft coverage will reimburse the victims for money spent reclaiming financial identities, and repair any credit reports.
+Identity theft - reimbursement for money spent reclaiming financial identities, and repair any credit reports.
 These endorsements don't pay for direct financial losses, such as money stolen from your bank account.

 Home Sharing/AirBnB - Most home insurance policies won't cover any accidents that occur from a short-term stay at your property.
-Moreover, if your homeowner insurance does include coverage for home-sharing, there still a chance that the insurance company can deny a claim if it was not correctly declared on your application.
+If you do not correctly declare your short term rental, there is a chance that the insurance company can deny your claim.

 Hurricane and storm deductibles

 In coastal states like Florida and Texas, special hurricane deductibles can come standard in home insurance policies.
 Be warned, having a large deductible, and low premium plan can be more affordable upfront by quite expensive when disaster strikes.
-Hurricane deductibles are usually quoted at a percentage of your Coverage A. If your Coverage A is $300,000 and your Hurricane Deductible is 2%, that means in a hurricane claim, you are paying $6,000 out of pocket. ($300,000 * 0.02 = $6,000)
+Hurricane deductibles are a percentage of your Coverage A limit.
+If your Coverage A is $300,000 and your Hurricane Deductible is 2%, that means in a hurricane claim, you are paying $6,000 out of pocket. ($300,000 * 0.02 = $6,000)